tungnguyentu/bot/README.md

 2. Confirms reversals with multiple technical indicators
 3. Uses AI model to validate trade signals and calculate confidence
 4. Implements dynamic risk management based on market volatility

+## Risk Management

+The bot uses the following risk management principles:
+- Maximum 2% risk per trade based on your investment amount
+- Position sizing automatically calculated using stop loss and investment value
+- Leveraged positions are supported but controlled by your investment parameter

 ## Telegram Notifications